 These coconut chocolate chip cookies are packed with coconut flavor and will fill your kitchen with the wonderful aroma of chocolate and coconut.
 A delicious twist on the chocolate chip cookie!

-So when I made these coconut chocolate chip cookies, it was like biting into a buttery piece of heaven.
+They’ve always been pretty popular among my friends and my family.
+These coconut chocolate chip cookies are like biting into a buttery piece of coconut heaven.
 What you are going to love about these coconut chocolate chip cookies is that they are irresistibly chewy with crisp, buttery edges.
 The coconut adds the most amazing sweet nuttiness to this otherwise traditional cookie.
 These are truly the most irresistible cookies ever and I promise you won’t be able to stop at just one.

 A couple of notes on the coconut chocolate chip cookies…

 It is really important to use unsweetened shredded coconut as you will get a more pronounced coconut flavor this way.
 Beating the toasted coconut into the butter and sugar helps intensify that coconut flavor throughout the cookies.
 It is what makes these coconut chocolate chip cookies amazing.
-If you only have sweetened shredded coconut, I would recommend adding just half a teaspoon of coconut extract to help intensify the coconut flavor.
+If you only have sweetened shredded coconut, I would recommend adding just half a teaspoon of coconut extract to help intensify the coconut flavor – although using coconut extract with the unsweetened coconut won’t hurt you at all.
 In my original recipe I used regular chocolate chips, but I’ve recently fallen in love with using chopped dark chocolate in these cookies.
-The chopped chocolate gives you flecks of chocolate in every bite as well as pockets of warm, gooey chocolate.
+The chopped chocolate gives you flecks of chocolate in every bite as well as pockets of warm, pools of chocolate.
 It’s really something incredible!

 - 2 cups all-purpose flour